What You Need to Know About Automated Testing in an Embedded System

 Why automated testing of embedded systems matters

 Given the vital roles embedded systems play, it’s essential to ensure they work flawlessly in all situations.
-This is where automated testing becomes indispensable.
+This is where test automation becomes indispensable.
 Unlike manual testing, which can be slow and error-prone, automated testing offers continuous and systematic checks on embedded systems.
-These tools simulate real-world scenarios, allowing developers to catch and fix issues early in the development process, well before they can cause problems for users.
+These tools simulate real-world scenarios, allowing developers to catch and fix issues early in the software development process, well before they can cause problems for users.

 In environments where embedded systems must run continuously, automated testing provides the confidence that these systems can handle long-term operation without degrading in performance.
 This reliability is crucial in fields like healthcare, where the failure of an embedded system could have life-threatening consequences.